sudeepdk/contact-list-App/README.md

 To configure:

-Copy config.default.js into a new file called config.js.
+rename config.default.js into a new file called config.js.

 Fill in your MongoDB connection details, and any other options you want to change.